Egypt army chief shows political agility in crisis

 Sisi was groomed for leadership after serving in top roles in the command, intelligence and diplomatic branches of the armed forces.

-Among his previous missions were a stint as defense attaché in Saudi Arabia, to which he retains friendly ties, and command posts in the Sinai Peninsula and the northern military region.
+Among his previous missions were a stint as defence attache in Saudi Arabia, to which he retains friendly ties, and command posts in the Sinai Peninsula and the northern military region.

 Sisi is described as a pious man whose wife wears the full-face veil, known as the niqab.